csiro-crop-informatics/repset/README.md

 In addition Singularity must also be available on the node where you execute the pipeline.

 To run the pipeline on [AWS batch](https://aws.amazon.com/batch/), follow the [instructions above](#running-on-aws-batch) but drop the `--debug` flag.

+### Capturing results and run metadata

+Each pipeline run generates a number of files including
+* results in the form of report, figures, tables etc.
+* run metadata reflecting information about the pipeline version, software and compute environment etc.

+These can be simply collected from the output directories but for full traceability of the results, the following procedure is preferable:
+1. Select a tagged revision or add a tag (adhering to the usual semantic versioning approach)
+2. Generate a Git Hub access token which will allow the pipeline to create releases (in this or a forked repository)
+3. Make the access token accessible as an environmental variable e.g. `export GH_TOKEN='your-token-goes-here'`
+4. Run the pipeline from the remote repository, specifying
+    - the required revision  e.g. `-revision v0.8.3`
+    - the `--release` flag

+On successful completion of the pipeline a series of API calls will be made to create a new release, upload results and metadata files as artefacts for that release and finalize the release.
+The last of this calls will trigger minting of a DOI for that release if Zenodo integration is configured and enabled for the repository.

 ## Experimental pipeline overview